aeonSolutions/aeonSolutions.github.io/README.md

 This folder contains the web pages for all my open innovation projects.
 Each project is available with a [creative commons share alike non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en) .
 If you like it and use it on your own projects please support this project, [click here](https://github.com/sponsors/aeonSolutions) to learn how.
 Starts with only $1 / 1€.<br> Thank you 🙏.

-### Support all these open hardware projects and become a GitHub sponsor
+### Support all my open projects and become a GitHub sponsor
-Liked any of my PCB KiCad Designs?
+Liked any of my projects here on GitHub?
 Help and Support my open work to all by becoming a GitHub sponsor.

 <p align="center">
     <a href="https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/become_a_sponsor/aeonlabs-github-sponsorship-agreement.docx">